Foreword to the First Edition

 Although this book will give you the basic mental model required to become competent with Scala, you won't finish knowing everything you need to be self-sufficient.
 For further advancement we recommend considering one of the many excellent Scala textbooks out there, including our own Essential Scala.

-If you are working through the exercises on your own, we highly recommend joining our Gitter chat room to provide get help with the exercises and provide feedback on the book.
+If you are working through the exercises on your own, we highly recommend joining our Discord server to get help with the exercises and provide feedback on the book.

 Thanks for downloading and happy creative programming!